mistersingh179/bw-dashboard/README.md

 - loading, disabled, enabled & toast after create or edit
 - add middleware for sleep
 - login error: `Try signing in with a different account`
+- refactor toast calls to reusable code
+- refactor on edit, we need to refetch show as well
+-
 ## Pending nice to do
 - make edit & create use separate forms rather than sharing one
+- maintain cache of show, edit, create, separate from index, they

 ## Pending Feature's
 - deploy prisma client